catchupTJC/catchuptjc.github.io/_posts/2020-08-01-(SG)The Two Women in the Book of Revelation.md

 tags: [reflection,revelation,victors,holyspirit,prepare,baptise,spiritualwarfare,church,childrenofgod,gospel]
 hymns: [167,244]
 speaker: prchinaunquek

 ---

+Summary:
+Putting on Christ is not only at the point of our baptism but also a consistent effort throughout our lives.
+As we wait on the Lord to come, do we hold steadfast to our faith or have we decided to let go of Christ because we find this too tiring?
+Do we still believe in the promises of the Lord?
+In our pursuit of faith, have we left a foot-hole for the devil?
+This sermon covers 2 (woman with child and the great harlot) of the 4 women mentioned in the book of Revelation.
+As we read and study the representation of these 2 women, let us also reflect: have I really put on Christ?
+Do I truly believe in the power and authority of my Lord Jesus Christ?

 In the book of Revelation are 4 women.
 In Revelation 2:20, there is a woman named Jezebel who called herself a prophetess;